vippsas/vipps-developers/settlements/sftp-report-service/README.md

 This is the recommended way:

 1. The partner provides a public SSH key to the merchant.
-2. The merchant adds the SSH key on the [Merchant portal](https://portal.vipps.no)
+2. The merchant adds the SSH key on [portal.vipps.no](https://portal.vipps.no)
 3. The partner retrieves the settlement reports with SFTP

 **Please note:** This public SSH key does not have to be secret.